Colorful illustration of AI vocabulary and language concepts

 DALL-E

 DALL-E is OpenAI's image model.
-It lives inside ChatGPT, though the newer "GPT image" capability built into GPT-5 has largely replaced the standalone DALL-E experience.
+It lives inside ChatGPT, though the newer "GPT image" capability built into ChatGPT has largely replaced the standalone DALL-E experience.

 Nano Banana